In this article, we will discuss the basic structure doctrine of the Constitution of India.

 These were challenged before Supreme Court Setting the stage for a constitutional battle which was not only landmark in constitutional law but a turning point in constitutional history.

 Why did Keshavnanda Bharati have to go to Court?

-A Hindu Seer Kesavananda Bharati Sripadgalvaru whose fight to protect his temple against encroachment by the state government along with 24th and 25th Amendments challenged the constitutionality of 29th Amendment Act, 1972, which places the Kerala Land Reforms Act, 1963 into the Ninth Schedule and for a matter of fact 9th Schedule is called the island of the constitution which saves the laws from judicial invalidation.
+A Hindu Seer Kesavananda Bharati Sripadgalvaru (now deceased) whose fight to protect his temple against encroachment by the state government along with 24th and 25th Amendments challenged the constitutionality of 29th Amendment Act, 1972, which places the Kerala Land Reforms Act, 1963 into the Ninth Schedule and for a matter of fact 9th Schedule is called the island of the constitution which saves the laws from judicial invalidation.

 He prayed that the provisions of the Kerala Land Reforms Act, 1963 (Act 1 of 1964) as amended by the Kerala Land Reforms (Amendment) Act 1969 (Act 35 of 1969) be declared unConstitutional, ultra vires and void.
 He further prayed for an appropriate writ or order to issue during the pendency of the petition.

 What did the Supreme Court Deliver in the Verdict?